 I post book reviews as often as possible but at least once a week every Wednesday!
 I hope they help you to find some new books that you'll love as much as I did!

-Today is my stop on the blog tour for End Game by Matt Johnson and I've got a guest post from the man himself!
-Thanks to Anne for organising the tour and don’t forget to check out the other stops!
+Today is my stop on the blog tour for The Glass Woman by Caroline Lea!
+Thanks so much to Jenny for organising the tour.
+And don’t forget to check out the rest of the stops!

 About the Author